 A Sermon on Luke 7:36-50Read more

-36Now one of the Pharisees asked him to eat with him, and he went into the Pharisee’s house and reclined at table.
-And behold, a woman of the city, who was a sinner, when she learned that he was reclining at table in the Pharisee’s house, brought an alabaster flask of ointment, and standing behind him at his feet, weeping, she began to wet his feet with her tears and wiped them with the hair of her head and kissed his feet and anointed them with the ointment.
-Now when the Pharisee who had invited him saw this, he said to himself, “If this man were a prophet, he would have known who and what sort of woman this is who is touching him, for she is a sinner!”
+36Now one of the Pharisees was requesting Him to eat with him, and He entered the Pharisee’s house and reclined at the table.
+37And there was a woman in the city who was a sinner; and when she learned that He was reclining at the table in the Pharisee’s house, she brought an alabaster vial of perfume, 38and standing behind Him at His feet, weeping, she began to wet His feet with her tears, and she wiped them with the hair of her head, and began kissing His feet and anointing them with the perfume.
+39Now when the Pharisee who had invited Him saw this, he said to himself, “If this man were a prophet He would know who and what sort of person this woman is who is touching Him, that she is a sinner!”

 40And Jesus responded and said to him, “Simon, I have something to say to you.”
-And he answered, “Say it, Teacher.”

-“A certain moneylender had two debtors.
-One owed five hundred denarii, and the other fifty.
-When they could not pay, he cancelled the debt of both.
-Now which of them will love him more?”
-Simon answered, “The one, I suppose, for whom he cancelled the larger debt.”
-And he said to him, “You have judged rightly.”
-Then turning toward the woman he said to Simon, “Do you see this woman?
-I entered your house; you gave me no water for my feet, but she has wet my feet with her tears and wiped them with her hair.
-You gave me no kiss, but from the time I came in she has not ceased to kiss my feet.
-You did not anoint my head with oil, but she has anointed my feet with ointment.
-Therefore I tell you, her sins, which are many, are forgiven—for she loved much.
-But he who is forgiven little, loves little.”
-48And He said to her, “Your sins are forgiven.”
-Then those who were at table with him began to say among themselves, “Who is this, who even forgives sins?”
+And he replied, “Say it, Teacher.”
+41“A moneylender had two debtors: the one owed five hundred denarii, and the other, fifty.
+42When they were unable to repay, he canceled the debts of both.
+So which of them will love him more?”
+43Simon answered and said, “I assume the one for whom he canceled the greater debt.”
+And He said to him, “You have judged correctly.”
+44And turning toward the woman, He said to Simon, “Do you see this woman?
+I entered your house; you gave Me no water for My feet, but she has wet My feet with her tears and wiped them with her hair.
+45You gave Me no kiss; but she has not stopped kissing My feet since the time I came in.
+46You did not anoint My head with oil, but she anointed My feet with perfume.
+47For this reason I say to you, her sins, which are many, have been forgiven, for she loved much; but the one who is forgiven little, loves little.”
+48And He said to her, “Your sins have been forgiven.”
+49And then those who were reclining at the table with Him began saying to themselves, “Who is this man who even forgives sins?”
 50And He said to the woman, “Your faith has saved you; go in peace.”